 Entain has global reach, working within 27 countries.
 How do you approach the issue of localization and contextual advertising at scale?

-That has been a process which has been optimized over many years.
+That has been a process which has been optimised over many years.
 Currently, it is a situation where the original piece of copy gets written and approved.
 We then have an agency partner who translates it into all the languages we require.
 That then gets put into a system which is linked to all of our websites which manages the translations across all of the different websites.
 The reason it gets done in that way is typically because all of our websites need it.
-The next thing we need to do now is for the brands which require localization: we’ll still have that agency partner but somehow we’re going to have to find a way to get them not only inputting to our websites but also inputting static elements for social and stuff in Storyteq.
+The next thing we need to do now is for the brands which require localisation: we’ll still have that agency partner but somehow we’re going to have to find a way to get them not only inputting to our websites but also inputting static elements for social and stuff in Storyteq.
 And tie it through that.
 But we haven’t quite figured out that one yet, we’re still trying to achieve that.

 Understandable, as localization is no easy accomplishment.
 Were you at all hesitant to dive into the world of Creative Automation?
 What helped allay these fears, if there were any?